 We met him at the market, his name is Lunquiao, better known as Franco.

-Contrary from popular belief, there has been no kind of “organization” that maneged the new arriving work force, but just a so called social phenomenon known as migration chain, where parents and friends just gave word to each other.
-As today the job market is saturated and therefore there have not been new arrivals, with the exception of reunification of families.
+Contrary to popular belief, there has been no kind of “organization” that managed the newly arriving workforce, but just a so-called social phenomenon is known as the migration chain, where parents and friends just gave word to each other.
+As today the job market is saturated and therefore there have not been new arrivals, with the exception of the reunification of families.

-Many families after years of hard working and putting away their savings, have moved to bigger cities where they have succeeded in opening a bar or a shop on their own.
+Many families after years of hard work and putting away their savings have moved to bigger cities where they have succeeded in opening a bar or a shop on their own.

 Where do all these Chinese come from?

 With her class register in her hands, a teacher of an elementary school of Barge calls out loud the names of “ Jianhua…Liqing…Chengxian…”.
-Also in the schools of the two small Cuneo’s districts it is possible to verify the result of this immigration.
+Also in the schools of the two small Cuneo districts, it is possible to verify the result of this immigration.

-Obviously it has not been simple and problems have come up especially after grammar school, this can be seen by the high percentage of school abandonment.
+Obviously, it has not been simple and problems have come up, especially after grammar school, this can be seen by the high percentage of school abandonment.
 Only time will be able to reduce this trend.
-Chinese student parents have demonstrated a lot of trust in the Italian school and often they insist that their sons and daughters get failed many times as to improve their Italian.
+Chinese student parents have demonstrated a lot of trust in the Italian school and often they insist that their sons and daughters get failed many times to improve their Italian.

 Walking along we run into Youbo, his face has the clear signs of many not sleeping nights, he tells us he has just returned from Milan, where he went with his family for three days for the celebrations for the wedding of one of his cousins.
-Marriages together with the new years moon day, are the most important festivities to be passed with parents and friends, and distances are never a big problem.
-On the other side social life in Barge and Bagnolo isn’t of great interest, and during their spare time they cultivate their small vegetable garden or visit friends where card games can go on for days.
+Marriages together with new years moon day are the most important festivities to be passed with parents and friends, and distances are never a big problem.
+On the other side, social life in Barge and Bagnolo isn’t of great interest, and during their spare time, they cultivate their small vegetable garden or visit friends where card games can go on for days.

 The young generation goes to Milan or Turin during weekends.
-Liyou, a young boy age 17, explains us that “ there we can find Chinese discothèques while here there is nothing to do”.
+Liyou, a young boy aged 17, explains to us that “ there we can find Chinese discothèques while here there is nothing to do”.

 Yuguo invites us to his house, and as soon as he opens the front door a small girl named Lisa jumps on his lap calling him Zio her acquired uncle and also the referent and translator of the counter for the public services and professional advices at the Consorzio Monviso Solidale.

-In the courtyard there is the everyday life of a sinobargese: kids playing, clothes that hang out along all the balconies, various hard to define vegetables put out to dry.
-We get in the house and meanwhile Yuguo shows us the photos of his marriage, Yuelan, his wife, is in the kitchen cutting cabbage, minces pig meat and shows us with pride jiucai, a kind of Chinese onion herb that they grow in a small garden just behind their house.
-Just after 5 minutes on the table arrives an enormous plate full of Chinese spring rolls, and while eating them Yuelan explains us that “the ones they give you in the Chinese restaurants are’t that good because they don’t have the jiucai!”.
-We talk about how they live here in Barge and after few minutes of silence Yuguo surprises us by saying in a perfect Italian “There are too many Chinese!”
+In the courtyard there is the everyday life of a sinobargese: kids playing, clothes that hang out along all the balconies, and various hard-to-define vegetables put out to dry.
+We get in the house and meanwhile, Yuguo shows us the photos of his marriage, Yuelan, his wife, is in the kitchen cutting cabbage, and minces pig meat and shows us with pride jiucai, a kind of Chinese onion herb that they grow in a small garden just behind their house.
+Just after 5 minutes on the table arrives an enormous plate full of Chinese spring rolls, and while eating them Yuelan explains to us that “the ones they give you in the Chinese restaurants aren’t that good because they don’t have the jiucai!”.
+We talk about how they live here in Barge and after a few minutes of silence Yuguo surprises us by saying in perfect Italian “There are too many Chinese!”